 The Occupational Therapy Role in Acute Care The unique perspective of occupational therapy focuses on a holistic view of individuals where many factors can influence the success of recovery and the rehabilitation process.
 Occupational therapy practitioners believe that intervention provided for people with physical disabilities should extend beyond a focus on recovery of physical skills and address the person’s engagement, or active participation, in occupation” (Pendleton & Schultz-Krohn, 2006, p.
 5).
 The concept of occupation is meant to “capture the breadth and meaning of everyday activity” (AOTA, 2008, p.
 628).
-Occupational therapy practitioners contribute a broad range of clinical skills to acute/critical care services that include the following:
+Occupational therapy practitioners contribute a broad range of clinical skills to acute/critical care services that include the following:♦ Knowledge of the disease process, and surgical and medical interventions.

 ♦ Education in anatomy, kinesiology, and neurology, and their practical application to physical rehabilitation.